Retro-Carnage-Team/retro-carnage-website/docs/en/index.md

 [![Watch the video](media/youtube-2021-06-03.png)](https://youtu.be/1hznukfynLM)
 Development status as of 2024-10-13

-This documentation provides an overview about the structure of the project and its building blocks.
-Building and running the game on your own infrastructure is easy - this document explains how.

 ## Getting the game

 Retro Carnage is free and available for Windows and Linux.
 You can find the latest release in the [Download](downloads/index.md) section.